elabit/robotmk/agents/plugins/Readme.md

 |report| Reports generation|none|

 Then the yaml configuration has a dictionary named `suites` which contains a dictionary for each suite to be run.
 The name of the key of the dictonaries below `suites` MUST have the same name as the suite directory or file below the robot root directory (option `robotdir`).
 Each suite could contain a dictionary with robot options.
 Option names match robot command line option long names without hyphens so that, for example, `--name` becomes `name` in the yaml configuration.
 See `robot --help` for explanation of each option.
 The options are optional and a suite dictionary may could be complete empty.
+Any option set on suite level ovewrites the global option, except tags and variables which are cumulative.

 A online parser like http://yaml-online-parser.appspot.com/ could be used to validate the configuration.